codecowboydotio/codecowboy/content/posts/sql-server-kubernetes.md

 Ever since Microsoft's SQL Server was released on Linux some years ago, I've been fascinated with it.
 I decided to give it a go recently on Kubernetes, and get it all working.

+This is part one, where I deploy SQL server without persistent storage.
+In part two, I will discuss using persistent storage.

 ## Why databases?
+There is a lot of debate about whether or not you *should* run databases on kubernetes or not.
+If you're operating in a public cloud environment, this is much more clear cut to my mind than if you're not.
+If you are, then it may be better to use a service from a cloud provider where infrastructure is taken care of for you.
+It's just easier.

+If you are not operating in a public cloud environment, then running on kubernetes gives you the resilience and abstraction from infrastructure that is as close as you can get to running in a public cloud.
+This is very useful in disconnected environments and environments where you cannot access public cloud (yes they do exist).

+Suffice to say, there are reasons that you may want to do this.

 ## Why SQL server?

+SQL server is ubiquitous.
+It is the database that a lot of applications use.
+As applications get either refactored or shifted to kubernetes, it is reasonable to assume that there will be instances where running a SQL server database on kubernetes is needed.

 ## Secret
 In order to get the database up and running, you will need to have a secret.